Migrating from WooCommerce to Shopify

 From your Shopify admin, click Apps > Import store.

 On the Import your data into Shopify page, choose WooCommerce from the drop-down menu.

 Under Upload files, click Add file and select your exported files.
 You can select any number of CSV files.
 When importing products, you need to add the exported files for both the Default and Bulk Edit templates for the data to import properly.

 Select your WooCommerce XML file that you downloaded.

-If your data import was successful, then you should see your product and customer data in your Shopify admin.
+If your data import was successful, then your product and customer data is available in your Shopify admin.
 If some of your products or customers did not import, then you can add them manually.
 You can add a product or add a customer manually after your data import.

 Import was successful with changes

 When your import is finished, the import summary page shows you the details of your import.
 Review the messages in the review section of the import summary for any errors.
 You can edit your imported information manually by clicking View items next to these messages.

 Any customers with the same email address or phone number is skipped during an import.
 Only the most recent customer entry with the duplicated data is imported.